-If you would like us to pre-finish your door(s), then please add the pre-finishing service Here to your basket alongside your order.
+If you would like us to Fully Finish your door(s), then please add the finishing service Here to your basket alongside your order.

 If you would prefer to finish your doors at home, we can recommend a number of high quality door finishing products, which will perfectly complement our doors, simply contact us and we'll be able to help.